-Prerequisite: Senior standing within the English program; or Offered: Fall advisor approval.
+Prerequisite: Senior standing within English program or advisor approval Offered: Fall

 THE BACHELOR OF ARTS DEGREE IN HISTORY (HIST)

 The study of History is an important part of the journey for intellectual development and human understanding.
 Through a study of History, we cultivate and develop an understanding of the varieties of the human experience.
 History helps students develop analytical skills to interpret both the past and the present as well as identify trends and explore human existence.
 History helps students appreciate both the possibilities and the limits of our own age.